One of the hardest-hit groups in the labour market throughout the COVID-19 pandemic could be those aged 55 and older.

 Ageism in the corporate world?

 Call center workers & customer service professionals have been recruiting the younger generation.
 The hustle culture and speed of delivery within the customer service industry have made consumers entitled.
-When we stand in line to pay bills we expect fast service and tend to judge older workers more often.
-Ask yourself if you have rolled your eyes at a slow pace worker.
+When we stand in line to pay bills, we expect fast service and tend to judge older workers more often.
+Ask yourself if you have rolled your eyes at a slow-paced worker.
 I felt ageism in my late 30s after the layoff.
-I worked in a fast pace environment and speed was the top priority when there is a line-up of customers.
-Is there an assumption about older workers being slow?
+I worked in a fast-paced environment and speed was the top priority when there is a line-up of customers.
+After having a career break bouncing back to the workforce was lots of learning to fit in.
+Learning how to work around the current resume standard was the key to mitigating the risk of being overqualified.
+There is an assumption about older workers not learning new things based on the current trends,

 Have you seen how Gen-Z is getting attention on social media?